What is a State of Emergency?

 If I am an owner?

 Decals will be mailed out in water bills to property owners before the season starts.
-Those owners who need additional decals can contact Town Hall.
-A fee may apply, please check the current fee schedule.

 If I am a renter?